ros-infrastructure/superflore/README.md

 This command will clone the `ros/meta-ros` repo into a subfolder under `/tmp/superflore`, generate the recipes and other files for the specified distro, commit them, and issue a pull request for `ros/meta-ros`.
 The `--ros-distro` flag must be supplied.
+ROS 1 distros prior to "melodic" are not supported.

 Generating bitbake recipes without specifying `--dry-run` is not supported.
 This is because it is almost inevitable that